rr789451/CareTrack/README.md

 The application uses Appwrite for authentication.
 Ensure you have set up the following:

 - Create an Appwrite project
-- Configure authentication methods (email/password, social providers)
+- Configure authentication methods (OTP Authentication)
 - Set up the necessary collections in Appwrite Console
 - Update the environment variables with your Appwrite credentials